Chart Color Schemes

 Hillman has a typical household mix, with a lower-than-average median household size

-Family households constitute 72.6% of all households, including 25.5% couples with children, 28.2% couples without children, and 17.6% single parent families.
-Non-family households account for the remaining 27.4%, with lone person households at 23.9% and group households comprising 3.7%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 72.6% of all households, comprising 25.5% couples with children, 28.2% couples without children, and 17.6% single parent families.
+Non-family households make up the remaining 27.4%, with lone person households at 23.9% and group households comprising 3.7% of the total.
+The median household size of 2.5 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households